MAY 8, 2019 | WRITTEN BY MOLLY

-Overall the Shih Tzu breed are calm and very playful, and enjoy a variety of canine friends.
+Overall the Shih Tzu breed is calm and very playful and enjoys a variety of canine friends.

 But keep in mind each dog has their unique personality and circumstances.
 To say they will all behave exactly the same isn't very realistic.

 As expected, they were comfortable and outgoing with each dog they met.

 It didn't matter what breed, or how big or little, they got along as if they had been friends forever.

 They approached most of the dogs without hesitation, and carried on as if they didn't have a care in the world.

 It appears the Shih Tzus outgoing and friendly personality lets them easily adapt to virtually any well behaved dog.

 But even though they played with both big and small dogs, they did have an affinity with dogs closer to their own size.

 Shih Tzu are definitely more playful, and energetic around other dogs.

 They may love spending time with their person, but when they have a furry friend to play with too, they really come to life.

 I’ve talked with several Shih Tzu parents and the majority have all had similar experiences.